smithjd/sql-pet/docs/050-docker-setup-postgres-with-dvdrental.md

 # Create the dvdrental database in PostgreSQL in Docker {#chapter_setup-dvdrental-db}

+> NOTE: This Chapter walks through the all steps needed to setup the dvdrental database in Docker.
+All susequent chapters depend on this setup.
+If for some reason you need to setup the Docker database but don't want to step through this *teaching version* of the setup, you can use:
+>
+> `source('book-src/setup-dvdrental-docker-container.R')`

 > This chapter demonstrates how to:
 >
 >  * Setup the `dvdrental` database in Docker